-I use Field Experiments to study Social Cohesion in the context of International Intervention Efforts
+I use Field Experiments to study International Intervention Efforts

 Please find my CV here.

-I am also a graduate of the Royal Military Academy Sandhurst and served in the Nepal Army (NA) for 14 years as a Combat Engineer Officer mostly constructing roads and bridges in rural Nepal.
-During the Maoist Conflict, I switched to Bomb Disposal Operations which involved extensive operational work on Improvised Explosive Devices (IEDs).
+Before academia, I had two professional backgrounds.
+I graduated from the Royal Military Academy Sandhurst and served in the Nepal Army (NA) for 14 years as a Combat Engineer Officer mostly constructing roads and bridges in rural Nepal.
+During the Maoist Conflict, I switched to Bomb Disposal Operations which involved extensive operational work on the removal of Improvised Explosive Devices (IEDs).
 I have served as a UN peacekeeper (blue helmet) on two occasions in the Congo (2003 & 2008).
-In 2009 I took voluntary retirement from the NA and worked extensively across three continents until 2020 for the UNDPKO, UN University, UNDP, the World Bank and the Danish Refugee Council, with extended periods in Eastern Chad, South Sudan, Gaza, Ivory Coast, Uganda, Iraq, NYC and Somalia.
+In 2009 I took voluntary retirement from the NA and worked extensively as a civilian staff for the UNDPKO, UN University, UNDP, the World Bank and the Danish Refugee Council, with extended periods in Eastern Chad, South Sudan, Gaza, Ivory Coast, Uganda, Iraq, NYC, Nepal and Somalia.